Michael L. Lydic, MD FACOG

 He has been recognized over several years as a "Top Doctor" by Castle Connolly, LTD, Newsday (Long Island, NY), US News and World Report, and 435/Kansas City Magazine.

-He is an Associate Editor for Human Reproduction, which is the flagship journal for the European Society for Human Reproduction and Embryology (ESHRE) with an impact factor of 5.733 (3rd of 29 in Reproductive Biology, and 4th of 82 in Obstetrics and Gynecology).
+He is ending a term in early 2025 as Associate Editor for Human Reproduction, which is the flagship journal for the European Society for Human Reproduction and Embryology (ESHRE) with an impact factor of 5.733 (3rd of 29 in Reproductive Biology, and 4th of 82 in Obstetrics and Gynecology).
+He will begin a new term as Associate Editor for Human Reproduction Update in January 2025 which has an impact factor of 14.8 (1st of 39 in Reproductive Biology, and 1st of 153 in Obstetrics and Gynecology).

 Education and Training